Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

        [16, 20]])
 ```

-However, this is only actually correct for our specific array, because we know
+However, this index only works for our specific array, because it has 3
-that it has 3 dimensions.
-If it instead of 5 dimensions, we would need to
-instead use `a[:, :, :, :, 0]`.
-This is not only tedious to type, but it makes
-it impossible to write our index in a way that works for any number of
 dimensions.
+If it had 5 dimensions instead, we would need to use `a[:, :, :,
+:, 0]`.
+This is not only tedious to type, but also makes it impossible to
+write an index that works for any number of dimensions.
+To contrast, if we
-To contrast, if we wanted the first element of the *first* axis,
+wanted the first element of the *first* axis, we could write `a[0]`, which
-we could write `a[0]`, which works if `a` has 3 dimensions or 5 dimensions or
-any number of dimensions.
+works if `a` has 3 dimensions or 5 dimensions or any number of dimensions.

 The ellipsis solves this problem.
 An ellipsis index skips all the axes of an
 array to the end, so that the indices after it select the last axes of the